breatheco-de/content/src/content/how-to/how-to-install-javascript.md

 If we want to install a different version of NodeJs to the one we can install with the previous resource, we can use a PPA (Personal Package Archive) maintained by NodeSource.
 In the PPA you can find more versions of the package than in the Ubuntu repository.

-As we mentioned before, it is necessary to do an **update** and **upgrade** every time we want to install new packages to optimize the compatibility of the packages and use the last version of our programs and systems
+As we mentioned before, it is necessary to do an **update** and **upgrade** every time we want to install new packages to optimize the compatibility of the packages and use the last version of our programs and systems:

 ```bash
 sudo apt update